7RU7H/CTFs/OS-ProvingGrounds/Vault/Vault-Writeup.md

 execute
 ```

 Did not get call back, but I also did not remove it from the share, so it is not considered malicious.
 So it might that want something really specific.
+For my 12 hour assessment - I am happy I enumerated well, will give myself the hour remaining to finish HTB Acute.

 ## Exploit